 Section 1.
 General Membership Meetings

 The Group will hold at least two meetings each year.
 The Fall meeting will be in conjunction with the NCPTA fall conference.
-The spring meeting will occur either at the spring conference or a time and location to be determined at least 6 weeks in advance.
+The spring meeting will occur either at the NCPTA Student Conclave or a time and location to be determined at least 6 weeks in advance.
 Any additional meeting times and places will be decided by the Officers.

 Section 2.
 Executive Board Meetings

-The Executive Board will hold at least two executive board meetings every year in conjunction with the Chapter Spring and Fall meetings.
+The Executive Board will hold at least one executive board meeting every month.
 Place and time of additional meetings will be decided by the Officers.

 Section 3.
 Quorum